yowainwright/typescript-lib-starter/README.md

-# [WIP] vite-lib-starter
+# [WIP] typescript-lib-starter

-A starter template for building a Node Typescript Library with Vite Docs App.
+A Typescript starter template for building a Typescript Library with a Docs App.

 ---

 ## Why should I use this?

-This starter will help you release build your library fast and with little effort.
-The same goes for maintenance.
-DevEx is a priority here!
-Added patterns are built to be easily interchangeable and extendable so you can make this starter for you!
+This starter will help you build and release library fast!

+### There are a lot of templates for that.
+Why this one?

+This starter is built for maintainability!

+- ✅ Developer experience is top consideration!
+- ✅ Tools implemented to be interchangeable and extendable.

 ## Setup

-...Todo
+1. Click the button to use this template.
+1. Run `pnpm install`. _Configuration will happen automatically via an npm hook!_

 ## Features